a slight fall in membership numbers for 2025/26, though Society finances remain healthy

 Fieldwork Spring/Summer 2026

 PontArc members are once again invited to support South Leeds Archaeology with more fieldwork at Temple Newsam over the coming dig season.
-Members should initially email Phil to express their interest in participating and then they'll be added to the SLA contacts list for the TN26 project.
-There will be more geophysics to do in a couple of areas, followed by further excavations.
-See below for the latest proposed work, and further down the page for a sample of what's already been done at Temple Newsam.
+Members should initially email Phil Jones to express their interest in participating and then they'll be added to the SLA contacts list for the TN26 project.
+See below for the proposed work and an overview of the latest results, and further down the page for a sample of what's been done previously by us at Temple Newsam.

 PontArc were recently delighted to receive, through our "enquiries" webmail address, an article of research into the life of a Victorian dignitary of Pontefract - Dr. Henry Muscroft (1830-1884).
 The research had been carried out by Michael Tracy of Chicago, Illinois, USA, an Honorary Fellow of Edinburgh Medical School at the University of Edinburgh.
 Michael is a descendant of the Goodsir family, and one of his kinsmen - Professor John Goodsir (1814-1867) - had a distinguished teaching career at Edinburgh University and was responsible for training many notable surgeons and physicians, including Henry Muscroft.
 With Michael's agreement, his research paper on Henry Muscroft is being added to the Local Studies archive in Pontefract Library - thanks to Wendy's dual roles at PontArc and Wakefield Libraries!